spencer0727/GRU-Time-Series/README.md

 # Instructions to run
 The following dependencies are listed at the bottom.
 Must first intialize a TF environment in order to use TF.
 Please see https://www.tensorflow.org/install/gpu for help with TF installation.

-# Please read GRU time series for more detailed description
+Please read GRU time series for more detailed description

 # GRU Neural Network Models for Market Movement Prediction

-This is my first attempt for my masters thesis as of (12/26/2018) the full thesis shall be published circa June 2018
+This is my first attempt for my masters the full thesis shall be published circa June 2018

 # Introduction
 The first model is a time series MV regression model which takes a split of 80%/10%/10% training, validiation, and testing set and the second model is a MV binary classifier.
 GRU's have been shown to perform better than LSTM cells with when there is not much data available, thus I wanted to see if it made a difference.
 The validation set was used in order to ensure the model did not overfit the data before testing the model.